kfieldho/limone-watchapp/README.md

 ## Description

-This is a simple pomodoro timer for Pebble Time Round.
+This is a simple pomodoro timer Pebble.

 ## Installation

-This is a 3rd party pebble app, install at your own risk.
+This is a 3rd party pebble watchapp, install at your own risk.
 Latest release of this app is availavle from [Release page](https://github.com/uchida/pebble-pomodoro/releases).

 ## License